-Table 6 - Front Panel Ports and Interfaces for NS_a 6600, NS_a 5600, NS_a 4600, NS_a 3600 mapped to Figures 5 and 7
+Table 6 - Front Panel Ports and Interfaces for NS_a 6600/NS_a 5600/NS_a 4600/NS_a 3600 mapped to Figures 5 and 7

 Physical Ports Qty.
 Description Logical Interfaces Serial Console Interface 1 DB-9/RJ-45 serial connector.
 Provides a serial console which can be used for basic administration functions.
 Data input, control input and status output Control input and status output only USB Interfaces 2 Allows the attachment of an external device.
 Security Guidance is "not to be used in FIPS Mode" N/A Reset (Safe Mode) Button Interface 1 Used to manually reset the appliance to Safe Mode.
-Control input Status LED Interface 6 Power LEDs: Indicate module is receiving power.
+Control input Status LED Interface Varies Power LED: Indicate module is receiving power.
 Test LED: Indicates module is initializing and performing self-tests.
 Alarm LED: Indicates alarm condition.
-M0: Indicates expansion module Status output Secure Digital High Capacity Port 1 Currently not used and does not provide any service or function.
+M0: Indicates expansion module Bypass Status LED: Only on the NS_α 6600 Status output Secure Digital High Capacity Port 1 Currently not used and does not provide any service or function.
 N/A Ethernet Management Interface 1 1Gbps RJ45 interface labeled as MGMT, includes LINK and ACT LEDs Management interface is solely used for Outband management of the device.
-The management interface provides dedicated access for the system administration via Control In, Status Out, Data input, Data output
+The management interface provides dedicated Control In, Status Out, Data input, Data output